 Cash and cash equivalents include all funds in banks and highly liquid investments with maturity dates of less than three months.
 The carrying value of cash and cash equivalents approximates fair value because of the short maturities of those financial instruments.

 Advertising Costs

 Advertising costs, if any, are expensed in the year in which they are incurred.
-Advertising cost incurred for the year ending June 30, 2015 was \$10,468 and are included in designated expenses.
+No advertising cost were incurred for the year ending June 30, 2017.

 Allowance for Uncollectible Accounts